12 Types of Herons in Florida

 Green herons have a unique triangular crest on the head, giving them an extra personalized touch.

-Green herons are active predators and will often wait by the shoreline for prey to arrive for them to catch.
+Green herons are active predators.
+They will often wait by the shoreline for prey to arrive that they can catch.

 They feed mainly on fish, insects, amphibians, and crustaceans, including some species of shrimp that they dig out of mud using their beaks!